wallarm/product-documentation/docs/latest/api-protection/graphql-rule.md

 ## Supported GraphQL formats

 GraphQL queries are typically sent as HTTP POST requests to a GraphQL server endpoint.
 The request includes a `CONTENT-TYPE` header to specify the media type of the body sent to the server.
-For `CONTENT-TYPE`, the `application/json` and `application/graphql` are two commonly used options, but `text/plain` and `multipart/form-data` can also occur.
+For `CONTENT-TYPE`, Wallarm supports:

+* commonly used options: `application/json` and `application/graphql`
+* options that can also occur: `text/plain` and `multipart/form-data`

 GraphQL queries can be also sent as HTTP GET requests.
 In such case, the query is included as a query parameter in the URL.
 While GET requests can be used for GraphQL queries, it's less common than the POST requests, especially for the more complex queries.
 The cause of that is that GET requests are typically used for idempotent operations (i.e., operations that can be repeated without different outcomes), and they have length restrictions that can be problematic for longer queries.
-Also, encoding a complex query as a URL might be challenging due to the URL's character limitations.

-Wallarm supports both POST and GET HTTP methods and all content types for GraphQL requests.
+Wallarm supports both POST and GET HTTP methods for GraphQL requests.

 ## Creating and applying the rule